Joint Pain: Causes, Progression & Next Steps

 To help your doctor quickly find the cause, prepare this information:

-Bring your complete list from the Brite app – especially important are new recipes from the last 3 months!
+• Medications: Bring your complete list from the brite app – especially important are new prescriptions from the last 3 months.

 brite brings structure to your observations and protects you from medication errors: